HDest-Community/zradar/README.md

 ### Important
 ---
-- Requires at least GZDoom 4.0.0!
+- Requires at least GZDoom 4.6.0!
-- The mod is **confirmed** to work in multiplayer for the most part.
+- The mod should work in multiplayer for the most part.